qgenlab/MethylFormer/README.md

-# DiffMethylTools
+# MethylFormer
-# DiffMethylTools
+# MethylFormer
-DiffMethylTools is a Python-based toolkit for the comprehensive analysis of DNA methylation differences between two groups of samples.
+MethylFormer is a Python-based toolkit for the comprehensive analysis of DNA methylation differences between two groups of samples.
 Designed for both short-read (e.g., WGBS, RRBS) and long-read (e.g., Nanopore) methylome data, DiffMethylTools enables accurate and streamlined detection of differentially methylated loci (DMLs) and regions (DMRs).
 The tool accepts flexible input formats including Bismark reports and generic BED-style methylation calls, making it compatible with most upstream methylation profiling workflows.

 The package integrates statistical testing, biological annotation, and high-quality visualization into a single-command pipeline.
 Users can merge and filter candidate regions, map methylation changes to gene features and cis-regulatory elements (CCREs), and generate summary plots such as volcano plots, Manhattan plots, heatmaps, and gene-region profiles.
 DiffMethylTools also includes a module for generating annotation pie charts that quantify overlap of DMRs with genomic and functional features.